Posted in Uncategorized

 By Noel Ihebuzor

-Thick as moonless night, debilitating damp
+Thick as a moonless night,

-was your grip on our minds, clammy,
+was your grip on our minds,

-our thoughts misty fogged, drugged by mystical myths,
+misty fogged, drugged by mystical myths,

-sights clouded, we saw the horned dog,
+our sights clouded, we saw the horned dog,

 eyes red chilli, schools of skull carrying